-The best Customer Journey-analyses are created thanks to a combination of thorough qualitative research and testing quantitative research.
-Depending on the research question, we determine if we should will first perform an exploratory study to gather insight that we will subsequently present in an online questionnaire, or if we should first apply a big data analysis on your database, for instance.
-This allows us to focus on actual behaviors and the used touchpoints, which we will then address in more detail through qualitative research (for example e-Safari, Innerworld, focus groups , single interviews).
+The best customer journey -analyses are created through a combination of comprehensive qualitative research and quantitative tests.
+Depending on the research question, determine whether you should first perform an exploratory study to gather insights that will then be presented and tested in an online questionnaire, or if you start with a large-scale data analysis, for instance.
+Other possible research methods are e-Safari, Innerworld, focus groups and single interviews.

-As a company you only reach people when you get through to them emotionally; by surprising them in a positive way, by challenging them or by moving them.
-By making emotion the most important component, we search for “moments of truth” in the Customer Journey: A moment where you as a company can excel at what you are good at and can make the difference for the customer.
+You really reach people once you get through to them emotionally.
+For example, by surprising them in a positive way, by challenging them or by moving them.
+In customer journey mapping, emotion is the most important component.
+It allows us to search for “moments of truth” in the customer journey: a moment where the organization/brand can excel and thereby make a difference for the customer.

 A customer journey map instantly creates a clear overview, but also still needs an explanation.
 A proper understanding of the context is important as a customer journey is never isolated: it always happens in the real world.
 Years of research experience and our sector-specific expertise allows us to share our understanding of the underlying customer journey context with you.